Google Gemini has been up and running for over a year now, but has it gotten any easier to take meeting notes? We’ll find out in this article.

 tl;dv can help by allowing users to tag notes during meetings, capture specific ideas as they come up, and share directly with other platforms.
 This lets teams create organized, actionable notes suited to their needs.

-Gemini Vs tl;dv
+Gemini vs. tl;dv

-If you are interested in trying it out for yourself, then tl;dv has a free tier that can be tested on Google Meet, as well as Microsoft Teams and Zoom.
+If you are interested in trying it out for yourself, then tl;dv has a great free tier that can be tested on Google Meet, as well as Microsoft Teams and Zoom.
 Try it out for yourself and see how it can transform your meeting experience moving forward.

 With Google about to launch note taking as part of its Gemini AI capability, how does it compare to tl;dv?